EvitcaStudio/DiscordLinked/README.md

 These will allow for more personalized workflows for different games/applications.
 These will also allow the server to act as an intermediary, so that data doesn't have to actually be passed directly to the `Client`

+If this workflow is an issue with security, then it is advised to not use it in it's current state.
+And to rather wait for the aforementioned workflows to be added.

 # Creating a app on discord